 It is also recommended that you bring some cold medicine and cough drops.
 The dosage in each country can differ, so what works for the Japanese might not work well for you.
 Some people also bring painkillers and deodorant while they travel in Japan.

-Lastly, you will be surprised how few vegetables are in your meal while dining in Japan.
+Lastly, you will be surprised by how few vegetables are in your meal while dining in Japan.
 So, bringing some medicine for constipation is a good idea.
 On the other hand, having some anti-diarrheal medicine in your bag in case you get an upset stomach is also a good idea.

 Plastic Bags